 Illustration by Raúl Soria

 Some people may say that German is a difficult language.
 Or, more accurately: Everyone says that German is a very difficult language.
-If only there were 10 super easy and exceptionally useful German sentences that allow you to master the most common everyday situations in Germany… Lucky you — this is exactly what we’re offering you!
+If only there were 10 super easy and exceptionally useful German phrases that allow you to master the most common everyday situations in Germany… Lucky you — this is exactly what we’re offering you!

 Curated by native German speakers, these 10 sentences enable you to speak just like a local.
 Think of these phrases as your personal toolbox that you can rely on to comfortably and authentically engage with German people.
 It’s the beginning of your language learning experience — you may well increase the risk of actually falling in love with the German language.
 But let’s not spoil the happy ending!
 For now, just enjoy: Viel Spaß!

 1. Das ist nicht mein Bier.